I first came up with this technique when I needed to repair the flimsy internal plastic structure of a "play" button on a tape deck back in the 1980s.

 So I decided to melt some steel wire into the plastic as reinforcement.
-The wire I'm using came from heating elements of a blow dryer, but you should be able to use other types of steel wire as well.
+The wire I'm using came from heating elements of a blow dryer.
+You should be able to use other types of steel wire as well, though you will need much more current to heat it up.
 Copper wire can't be used -- it's too weak and has too little electrical resistance to heat up easily.

 Note that I'm holding the wire behind the alligator clip.
 Only the part of the wire between the alligator clips gets hot.

 The power for this is coming from a homemade benchtop power supply.
 I'm running about three amperes through the wire.
 For thicker wire, more current is needed.

 If you don't have a benchtop power supply, you could also use a car battery charger, or a lantern battery.
 If your wire gets too hot too quick, you can always run the current through another, longer section of steel wire in series with the one you are working with to reduce the current.

 I ended up attaching one of my clips to a pair of pliers, which made it easier to pull the wire into the plastic.

 For re-working the wire further into the plastic, you can just re-heat part of the wire.
 I made a prong out of copper wire to connect to parts of the wire already sunken into the plastic (not shown)

 With more practice, my procedure became more elegant.

 This repair sure doesn't make it look like new, but on the plus side, it's now stronger than new.